awsdocs/amazon-rds-user-guide/doc_source/creating-elasticache-cluster-with-RDS-settings.md

 You can create an ElastiCache cluster from Amazon RDS using the same configuration settings as a newly created or existing RDS DB instance\.

+You can use the newly created ElastiCache cluster in your applications as a primary data store for applications that don't require data durability\.
+Your applications that use Redis or Memcached can use ElastiCache with almost no modification\.

-When you create an ElastiCache cluster from RDS, you can set the cluster configuration settings according to your requirements\.
-The newly created ElastiCache cluster inherits the following settings from the associated RDS DB instance:
+When you create an ElastiCache cluster from RDS, the ElastiCache cluster inherits the following settings from the associated RDS DB instance:
 + ElastiCache connectivity settings
 + ElastiCache security settings

+You can also set the cluster configuration settings according to your requirements\.

+### Setting up ElastiCache in your applications<a name="creating-elasticache-cluster-with-RDS-settings-overview-SettingUpELC"></a>

+Your applications must be set up to utilize ElastiCache clusters\.
+You can also optimize and improve cluster performance by setting up your applications to use caching strategies depending on your requirements\.
++  To access your ElastiCache cluster and get started, see [Getting started with Amazon ElastiCache for Redis](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/GettingStarted.html) and [Getting started with Amazon ElastiCache for Memcached](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/GettingStarted.html)\.
++  For more information about caching strategies, see [Caching strategies and best practices](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/BestPractices.html) for Memcached and [Caching strategies and best practices](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/BestPractices.html) for Redis\.
++  For more information about high availability in ElastiCache for Redis clusters, see [ High availability using replication groups](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/BestPractices.html)\.
++  You might incur costs associated with backup storage, data transfer within or across regions, or use of AWS Outposts\.
+For pricing details, see [ Amazon ElastiCache pricing](http://aws.amazon.com/elasticache/pricing/)\.

 ## Creating an ElastiCache cluster with settings from a new RDS DB instance<a name="creating-elasticache-cluster-with-RDS-settings-new-DB"></a>